MigrationBench: Repository-Level Code Migration Benchmark from Java 8: Evaluation

 \section{Evaluation}

-\dblue{ Measuring the success of typical code generation or SWE benchmarking tasks is usually well-defined, as either the ground truth solution is available or it's straightforward to conduct an evaluation with comprehensive tests focusing on a limited scope e.g. with only \textit{function} level or \textit{file} level changes.} Thus, they have very limited room for variations though the solutions are not necessarily unique. \dblue{However, none of them applies for coding problems at the \textit{\repo} level.
-Code migration evaluation presents unique challenges in that necessary code changes to $L_T$ typically scale with repository size, which may vary significantly depending on the application types. } }
+\dblue{ Measuring the success of typical code generation or SWE benchmarking tasks is usually well-defined, as either the ground truth solution is available or it's straightforward to conduct an evaluation with comprehensive tests focusing on a limited scope e.g. with only \textit{function} level or \textit{file} level changes.} Thus, they have very limited room for variations though the solutions are not necessarily unique.
+However, none of them applies for coding problems at the \textit{\repo} level. {Furthermore, code} migration evaluation presents unique challenges in that necessary code changes to $L_T$ typically scale with repository size, which may vary significantly depending on the application types. }

-{\bf Approximate FE: Invariants.} The most rigorous way to evaluate success is to verify FE before and after migration, which is challenging by nature due to the huge problem and solution space.
-Instead, we adopt a few key metrics as approximations below, primarily replying on \mvnverify\ or \cmd{compile} command and a few invairants as the measure of migration success, to automate the final evaluation and enable comparison across various migration efforts.
+\textbf{Approximate Functional Equivalence.} The most rigorous way to evaluate success is to verify FE before and after migration, which is challenging by nature due to the huge problem and solution space.
+Instead, we adopt a few key metrics as approximations below, primarily replying on \mvnverify\ or \cmd{compile} command and a few {\bf invariants} as the measure of migration success, to automate the final evaluation and enable comparison across various migration efforts.